flytbase/flytdocs/source/docs/FlytPOD/First_principles.rst

 10. FlytPOD can be powered through main power connector only.
 The Autopilot can be powered independenty from the VI power and ESCs.

 11. FlytPOD has 3 power rails marked as '5V', '3V3' and '+'.
 On IO panel, pins marked as '5V' and '3V3' output 5V and 3.3V and can be used to power payloads.
 Pins marked as '+' are powered through ESCs.

+.. note:: In case you are using Pixhawk, check out the `pre-flight checklist <http://ardupilot.org/copter/docs/flying-arducopter.html>`_ before you fly.